antoniojps/avios-exercise/README.md

 # Avios Exercises

-This document contains the solution for the exercises proposed in the Avios Tech Test.
+This document contains the solution for the Avios Design System Software Engineer task.

 You can find the solutions below: